 Ph.D. in Cell Biology, Paris University

-Didier Merlin is Professor at Georgia State University and Research Career Scientist at Veterans Affairs Medical Center, Decatur, GA.
+Didier Merlin is a professor at Georgia State University and research career scientist at Veterans Affairs Medical Center, Decatur, Ga.
 His research area is the study of intestinal epithelia, as directly related to intestinal bowel disease (IBD).
-Over one million adults and children in the US, including members of the VA population, suffer from IBD, and about 50,000 new cases are diagnosed each year.
+Over one million adults and children in the U.S., including members of the VA population, suffer from IBD, and about 50,000 new cases are diagnosed each year.
 The VA IBD patients have a much higher rate of colorectal cancer compared to the general population.
 New therapeutic strategies based on a better understanding of the pathogenesis of IBD will improve the clinical care of veteran and non-veteran patients with this disorder.

 Cell Biology, Digestive Diseases, Nanomedicine in intestinal inflammation

-Inflammation such as intestinal Bowel Disease (IBD).
+Inflammation such as intestinal bowel disease (IBD).
 In the intestine, epithelial cells act as a fence or barrier that separate the “outside world” (intestinal lumen) from the “inside world” (immune cells).
-Under disease conditions such as IBD, a dysregulation of the barrier function occurs and noxious agents such as bacteria enter inside the body that activates the immune system, inducing intestinal inflammation.
+Under disease conditions such as IBD, a dysregulation of the barrier function occurs and noxious agents such as bacteria enter inside the body and activate the immune system, inducing intestinal inflammation.